Ghisi Piti Mohabbat

-Summary
+Plot

-The serial follows the life of an independent and confident girl, Samia (Ramsha Khan) who works as a chef in a restaurant.
-She got married again after her first divorce as her first husband, Rizwan (Wahaj Ali) was not loyal to her.
+The serial follows the life of an independent girl, Samia (Ramsha Khan), who works as a chef at a restaurant.
+She gets married a second time after her first divorce as her first husband, Rizwan (Wahaj Ali) was cheating on her.
 Her second husband, Khalil (Shahood Alvi) is murdered by his first wife on their wedding night.
 After his death, Samiya marries Basharat (Ali Abbas), a young guy who works with Samia and lives with his widowed sister-in-law, Amtul (Javeria Abbasi) and nephew, Salman (Zuhab Khan).
 A little while after their wedding Salman dies.
 After his death, Basharat feels bad for his sister-in-law, Amtul and decides to marry her.
 This time, again it becomes difficult for Samia to pursue her marital life due to Amtul's interference and she decides to leave Basharat, disappointing her mother.
-She also loses her job because the restaurant shuts down and she is forced to search for a new job.
+She also loses her job when the restaurant shuts down and she is forced to search for a new job.
 It is very difficult for her to hold onto any job because she is harassed wherever she goes, so she decides to open her own restaurant and succeeds in it.
 A new guy named Uzair (Danial Afzal Khan) comes into her life and asks her to marry him but she rejects him as she sees his flirting nature with another woman.

 In the end, Samia decides to live her life as an independent girl.
-She doesn't want to marry anyone anymore and wants to reach the sky independently.
+She doesn't want to marry anyone anymore and wants to pursue her dreams independently.

-The serial ends by showing her taking each step towards her success in life.